Alternative Payments mean you can offer every possible payment channel to your customers

 They’re also useful for merchants too, who can offer them on different devices, across channels and open up gateways for promotions and loyalty schemes.
 They are also convenient and user-friendly for the consumer.

-However, there’s one aspect to e-Wallets that overcomes even the card entry issue and that is Pay by Bank apps.
+However, there’s one aspect to Alternative Payments that overcomes even the card entry issue and that is Pay by Bank apps.

 But, what happens if you lose your phone?
 Strong two-factor authentication, which is required, will help as it makes it more difficult for a thief to crack your entry code and access your payment apps.
 It also meets the requirements of PDS2.